 Preston was selected as a featured artist for the Inter-Island Festival 2023, where he designed an installation re-interpreting the controversial Lantau Tomorrow Vision reclamation project as a figment of a failed technocratic fantasy.

 Before this, Preston’s photography and sculptural installations have been featured in multiple exhibitions across Hong Kong.
-He has an intense love for analog photography and can usually be found in his darkroom experimenting with alternative photographic processes.
+He has an intense love for analog photography and can usually be found in his darkroom experimenting with historical photographic processes.

 About